uc-msft/working/SQL2019BDC-Unstaged/SQL2019BDC/00 - Pre-Requisites.md

 First, ensure all of your updates are current.
 You can use the following commands to do that in an Administrator-level PowerShell session:

 <pre>
-$host.UI.RawUI.WindowTitle = "Standard Install for Windows.
+write-host "Standard Install for Windows.
 Classroom or test system only - use at your own risk!"
-[console]::BackgroundColor = "Black"
 Set-ExecutionPolicy RemoteSigned
-pause

-[console]::ForegroundColor = "Red"
 write-host "Update Windows"
 Install-Module PSWindowsUpdate
 Import-Module PSWindowsUpdate
 Get-WindowsUpdate
 Install-WindowsUpdate
-pause
 </pre>

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Install Chocolaty Windows package Manager</p>